Menu

 Partner’s and orphan’s pension

-Your employer may choose to cover the risk of passing away.
-As a result, your surviving dependants will receive a surviving dependants’ pension if you pass away before your retirement date.
+Most employers also take out insurance to cover the financial consequences in case of passing away.
+As a result, your dependants will receive a surviving dependants’ pension if you pass away before your retirement date.
 A surviving dependants’ pension consists of a partner’s and orphan’s pension.
-You do not need to register your partner or children for this – We look up the information ourselves if necessary.
+You do not need to register your partner or children for this.
+We look up the information ourselves if necessary.
 We call this the ‘undetermined partner system’.

 If you are accruing pension through BeFrank, go to your personal pension page to find out which arrangements your employer has put in place for you.